Introduction to Statistical Computing in Clinical Research (BIOSTAT 212)

 Lectures will be held via zoom and provide an overview of the curricular material for the week.
 A recording of the lecture is available on the course's syllabus and can be viewed by students who are unable to attend in person.

-The computer lab is held from 10:45 AM to 12:15 PM every Thursday at Mission Hall, beginning July 21.
-Students have access to course faculty for questions on software implementation as they work through the weekly material and assignment.
+The computer lab is held from 10:45 AM to 12:15 PM every Thursday at Mission Hall, beginning July 18.
+Students have access to course faculty for questions on software implementation as they work through the weekly material and assignments.

 Office Hours: Mondays, 3:00 PM to 5:00 PM.
 Zoom session where students are welcome to ask questions about any aspect of the course.